Homer in the Gloamin': Aftermath

-As a result of the shot, the Cubs vaulted into first place.
-They won the next day's scheduled game over the Pirates 10–1, completing a three-game sweep of the Bucs, and would clinch the pennant in St. Louis three days later.
-The Cubs would finish the season 89–63, with the Pirates two games behind at 86–64.
-That was the high point of the Cubs season, as they were swept in the 1938 World Series by the New York Yankees, their fourth World Series loss in ten years.
+The homer vaulted the Cubs into first place.
+They won the next day's game over the Pirates 10–1, completing a three-game sweep, and clinched the pennant in St. Louis three days later.
+The Cubs finished their season 89–63, with the Pirates two games behind at 86–64.
+They were swept in the 1938 World Series by the New York Yankees, their fourth World Series loss in ten years.

-For the Pirates, 1938 marked the closest they would come to going to the World Series between 1927 and 1960, as the team would slip to sixth place the following year, with average seasons in the early 1940s and a late pennant race in 1948 only to become one of baseball's worst teams from 1949 until 1956, not contending for the National League pennant again until the late 1950s.
+For the Pirates, 1938 marked the closest they would come to going to the World Series between 1927 and 1960.
+The team slipped to sixth place the following year, with average seasons in the early 1940s and a late pennant race in 1948 only to become one of baseball's worst teams from 1949 until 1956, not contending for the National League pennant again until the late 1950s.

 "Roamin' in the Gloamin'" was a popular song dating to 1911, written and recorded by Harry Lauder.
 "Gloaming" is a regional dialect term of Scots origin denoting "twilight".
 Writers picked up on these facts and Hartnett's clutch hit became known in Cubs lore as the "Homer in the Gloamin'".